nisrulz/flutter-examples/README.md

 3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)
 4. Pull requests _must_ be made against `develop` branch.
 Any other branch (unless specified by the maintainers) will get rejected.
 5. Check for existing [issues](https://github.com/nisrulz/flutter-examples/issues) first, before filing an issue.
-6. Make sure you follow the set standard as all other projects in this repo do
+6. Make sure you follow the set standard as all other projects in this repo do.
 7. Have fun!

 > P.S. : I saw if you use Adblocker then Gitzip downloads an empty `zip` file, so disable Adblocker to get the correct `zip` file.